Connect with us

 Empire State Building, New York City – 102 (floors); Height: 381 m (1,250 ft); 1931.
 PHOTO | COURTESY

-In 2010, the Empire State Building was renovated to make it more energy efficient.
+In 2010, the Empire State Building was renovated to make it more energy-efficient.
 A year later, it became the tallest LEED-certified building in America.

-The building was designed by Shreve, Lamb and Harmon and developed by Empire State Inc., including John J. Raskob and Al Smith.
+The building was designed by Shreve, Lamb, and Harmon and developed by Empire State Inc., including John J. Raskob and Al Smith.
 Homer Gage Balcom was the structural engineer for the project, with Starrett Brothers and Eken as the main contractor.

-It was completed at a cost of $40.9 million ($564 million in today’s money).
+It was completed for $40.9 million ($564 million in today’s money).

 10. Bank of America Tower